RevHeadGuy/Mall_Customer_Segmentation_Data/README.md

 v) Cluster Visualizations (2D & 3D with PCA)

 **🧠 Algorithms Used**

-K-Means Clustering: To segment customers based on features
+i) K-Means Clustering: To segment customers based on features

-Hierarchical Clustering: To visualize tree-based grouping
+ii) Hierarchical Clustering: To visualize tree-based grouping

-PCA: For visualizing customer segments in lower dimensions
+iii) PCA: For visualizing customer segments in lower dimensions

-Decision Trees & Random Forests: To classify customers into segments
+iv) Decision Trees & Random Forests: To classify customers into segments

 📈 Results
 Identified clear customer segments based on spending patterns and income.